Quansight/Quansight-website/apps/labs/posts/numpy-quaddtype-blog.md

 *Picture this*: You're a scientist, working on complex simulations that push the boundaries of numerical precision.
 You fire up your trusty NumPy-powered Python script, eagerly anticipating the results.
 But then... your calculations start producing unexpected errors.
 You've just stumbled into the realm of floating-point precision limitations.

 Hi there!
-I'm [Swayam Singh](https://github.com/SwayamInSync/), and for the past three months, I've been developing numpy_quaddtype with [Nathan Goldbaum](https://github.com/ngoldbaum), a true cross-platform quadruple precision datatype for NumPy.
-In this blog post, we'll explore why such high precision is sometimes necessary, dive into the technical aspects of numpy_quaddtype, and discuss its potential applications.
+I'm [Swayam Singh](https://github.com/SwayamInSync/), and for the past three months, I've been developing `numpy_quaddtype` with [Nathan Goldbaum](https://github.com/ngoldbaum), a true cross-platform quadruple precision datatype for NumPy.
+In this blog post, we'll explore why such high precision is sometimes necessary, dive into the technical aspects of `numpy_quaddtype`, and discuss its potential applications.
 Whether you're a quantum physicist, a financial modeler, or just curious about numerical computing, this post will give you insights about current precision limitations in NumPy and how we are resolving them.

 So buckle up and grab your favorite beverage (*might I suggest a Quad Espresso?*)